BONES OF THE LOWER LIMB

 • Function:

-• Bear body weight
+• Bear your body weight

 • Allow movements involved in walking and balancing